 - During installation.
-For more information, see the JasperReports Server Community Project Installation Guide. - Through the UI, if the setting is enabled in System Settings.
-As described in the following procedures, the administrator can add, replace, or remove JDBC drivers through the user interface, without needing to restart the server.
+For more information, see the JasperReports Server Community Project Installation Guide. - At any time through the UI.
+As described in the procedure below, the administrator can add, replace, or remove JDBC drivers through the user interface, without needing to restart the server.